5j9/browserfetch/README.rst

 Motivations
 -----------
 * `browser_cookie3 stopped working on Chrome-based browsers`_.
 There is a workaround: ShadowCopy, but it requires admin privilege.
-* Another issue with browser_cookie's approach is that it retrieved cookies from cookie files, but these files are not updated instantly.
+* Another issue with browser_cookie's approach is that it retrieves cookies from cookie files, but these files are not updated instantly.
 Thus, you might have to wait or retry a few times before you can successfully access newly set cookies.
-* ShadowCopying and File access are slow and inefficient.
+* ShadowCopying and File access are slow and inefficient operations.

 Downsides
 ---------